lily-osp/AutoFuzzy/Readme.md

 *   **Memory:** If running out of RAM, reduce the `FUZZY_MAX_...` limits or simplify your fuzzy system (fewer variables/MFs/rules).
 Avoid running `autoTune` on very low-memory boards if possible.
 *   **Start Simple:** Build your fuzzy system incrementally.
 Test SISO parts before combining them into MIMO.

----

 ## Contributing

 Contributions are welcome!
-Please follow standard GitHub practices:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes with clear messages.
-4. Push your branch to your fork.
-5. Create a Pull Request back to the main repository.

----
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.

 ## License

 This library is released under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.